 Note that for an AoA in progress-or one that has not yet begun-avoiding an overly narrow scope requires a way of projecting ahead to what the costs and benefits might look like at the end of the analysis.
 This fact argues strongly for taking an iterative approach to defining alternatives, and for explicitly tracking the upper and lower limits of their likely costs and benefits at every step along the way.
-These practices are reflected in the recommendations contained in the last section of this report.18
+These practices are reflected in the recommendations contained in section of this report titled Recommendations and Observations.7